-US official: Additional remains of Sgt.
+Additional remains of Sgt.
 La David Johnson found in Niger

 Washington (CNN)Additional remains have been discovered of Sgt.
 La David Johnson who was killed in the October 4 ambush by ISIS fighters in Niger, according to a US official.

+Another US official confirmed to CNN that the remains were bone fragments.

-The remains were recovered by a US military and FBI team that traveled to the area.
+The remains were recovered on November 12 by a US military and FBI team that traveled to the area.
 Johnson's family was notified on Monday the official said.

-An armed forces medical examiner confirmed the remains were Johnson's.
-The remains were discovered at the site where Johnson's body was recovered.
+"On Nov.
+12, 2017, a joint US Africa Command military investigation team discovered additional human remains at the site where Sgt.
+La David T. Johnson's body was recovered following the Oct.
+4 attack," a statement released by Pentagon spokesperson Dana White on Tuesday said.

+"Today, we can confirm that the Armed Forces Medical Examiner has positively identified these remains as those of Sgt.
+Johnson."

 There has been no public disclosure about whether these additional remains will provide any clues about Johnson's death or what happened to his body during the 48 hours he was missing.